VPAC/superlinux/supercomputingwithlinux.md

 diff -u <(ls dir1) <(ls dir2)
 ```

-Will display a diff of files in the root of dir1 and dir2 .
+This use of redirection symbols is process substitution.
+It will display a diff of files in the root of dir1 and dir2 .
 It is the results of the ls commands that have been redirected.
 Note that modern implementations of diff will be able to carry this out automatically with simply `diff dir1 dir2`, or with subdirectories, `diff -r dir1 dir2`.
-However redirection is required if the diff is being carried out over ssh, for example comparing a locate and remote data directory.
+However process substitution is required if the diff is being carried out over ssh, for example comparing a locate and remote data directory.

 `diff <(ssh user@trifid.vpac.org ls -R /home/lev/data) <(ls -R /home/lev/workdata)`